"Come see me in engineering when you get back. Urgent. -T"

 Tali pulled up her omnitool.
 "I've noticed something.
 Every time the Normandy has docked at the Citadel, Shepard checks himself out and is gone an extra hour.
 We've been back four times since I've been on board.
 And each time-"

 Garrus cleared his throat.
 It was no secret that on the original Alliance Normandy, Tali had a strange habit of turning up wherever the Commander happened to be almost any time he wasn't in CIC.
-It stopped being coincidence the day Kaiden observed Tali entering and leaving the galley carrying her protein shake no less than five times.
+It stopped being coincidence the day Kaiden observed Tali entering and leaving the galley five times carrying her protein shake.
 It turned out Shepard had his regular lunch delayed by a lengthy call to the Council.
 And on her sixth pass through Tali "happened" to run into him and he invited her to sit and eat with him.
-After that, her excursions throughout the ship in search of the Commander became legendary.
-He lowered his head and peered at the quarian from under his brow.
+After that, her excursions throughout the ship in search of her crush became legendary.
+Garrus peered at the quarian from under his brow.
 "Tali, you're not... uh... stalking him again, are you?"